 You will have to read the book to learn the stories told by Funder’s interlocutors.
 It is impossible to do the stories justice, both factually and to convey their emotional impact, in a summary.
 Not all of her interlocutors are those who were persecuted.
 Some of them are Stasi agents and Stasi informers.
 Funder even talked to Karl-Eduard von Schnitzler, famous as the rage-filled talking head on GDR (“German Democratic Republic,” for those who have forgotten) television given the task of countering facts in broadcasts from the West.
 She quotes him at length justifying shooting anyone daring to try to escape from the GDR, as “humane” and necessary because “here in the GDR, peace has been elevated to a governing principle of the state.”
 That reasoning is pretty much par for the course for the former agents of the East German state that Funder interviews.
 But, aside from the stories themselves, several key points pop out to the reader.

 One is that no Communists were ever punished in any meaningful way for their crimes.
 Funder chalks this up to a desire to forget on the part of the Germans.
 This is not correct, or rather it is incomplete.
-Doubtless some want to forget, but the Germans have not forgotten the Nazis, because they have not allowed themselves to forget.
+Doubtless some want to forget, but the Germans have not forgotten the National Socialists, because they have not allowed themselves to forget.
 The key principle at work, though, can be seen not in post-Nazi history, but in the more pedestrian history of the numerous leftist and rightist regimes that have ruled in various places over the past decades.
 When any right-wing authoritarian regime has ended in the past hundred years and been replaced with a more democratic regime, in which the Left is again allowed free reign, those in power under the prior regime, from the lowliest functionary to the maximum leader, are always persecuted around the globe until their death.
 This is done regardless of any formal legislation to the contrary, the rule of law, the doctrine forbidding ex post facto laws, or any other principle that might limit the revenge of the Left on their enemies, and it is conducted globally by the well-funded, well-connected, tightly allied Left, rabid dogs to a man.
 The best prominent recent example of this is Augusto Pinochet, and perhaps Alberto Fujimori.
 It is easy to adduce hundreds of examples, and when such men (often heroes, like Pinochet, who saved the lives of innumerable Chilean citizens) are not judicially persecuted, they are ostracized and humiliated, spat on and forbidden to travel.
-But not a single example can be adduced of the reverse process, of the persecution of leftists formerly in power, anywhere on the globe, at any time, even though leftists have killed far, far, more people than rightist regimes.
+But not a single example can be adduced of the reverse process, of the persecution of leftists formerly in power, anywhere on the globe, at any time, even though leftists have killed far, far more people than rightist regimes.
 It is amazing, if you think about it.
 No Communist or leftist formerly in power in Central or South America, or Europe, or anywhere, has ever been punished with anything more than a slap on the wrist, no matter how many tens of thousands they killed.
 In most cases, like Fidel Castro, they have been globally lionized, free to travel in luxury anywhere, at any time, with no fear of criticism, much less punishment.
 While Funder does not draw this specific contrast between the treatment of Left and Right, she does cover how Erich Honecker, Erich Mielke, and other mass murderers, along with tens of thousands of other killers and torturers, received zero punishment.
 (Bizarrely, the only crime Mielke was convicted of was two murders of policemen committed in 1931.)
 In fact, all former Communists for the most part quickly became embedded in the new regimes, often personally greatly profiting, and not facing even social ostracism.
-Moreover, the higher profile Communists were, after their fall, openly celebrated around the world by the Left.
+Moreover, the higher-profile Communists were, after their fall, openly celebrated around the world by the Left.
 Their lives were mostly awesome, post-Communism.
 Nice work if you can get it, I suppose, but a few more such bad men floating face-down in canals, if the law will not do its job, would have been, and still is, a good idea.